ximbor/pokemon/README.md

 }
 ```

-please note that in this case, not Shakespearean translation will be done since it can only translate from english ("en" language).
+please note that in this case, not Shakespearean translation will be done, since it can only translate from english ("en" language).